 Pupils are assigned to a guided reading group depending on ability.
 All reading tasks are structured and children read and respond to the text with the teacher or teaching assistant supporting.
 Texts of graded difficulty are carefully chosen and matched to the reading ability of the group.
 This enables pupils to read the text with sufficient ease but with enough challenge.

 Our pupils are encouraged to make use of the wide range of books in the library.
 Books are taken home each week.
 They are taught how to find books using guidance from “Cracking the Code”.

 Our school is committed to being environmentally friendly.

-We offer the recycling of MOBILE PHONES and OLD INK CARTRIDGES.
+We offer the recycling of BATTERIES, MOBILE PHONES and OLD INK CARTRIDGES.

-The box for this can be found in the front foyer.
+The box for Mobiles and cartridges can be found in the front foyer.

 If you have a safeguarding concern regarding a child’s welfare or the actions of a staff member, please immediately talk to: